aldomalerba/advent-of-code-2022/README.md

 # advent-of-code-2022

-In this repository, I'm is about to provide solutions for the Advent of Code[^aoc] using Kotlin language.
+In this repository, I'm about to provide solutions for the Advent of Code[^aoc] using Kotlin language.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.